 SummaryThrough a scavenger hunt, students are introduced to the world of nanotechnology.
-Under the guise of a competition, students must locate symbols that correlate to an answer to a general nanotechnology question.
-Each group receives a slip of paper with a question; the remaining questions are hidden behind QR codes.
-There are eight total questions students need to answer in the correct order.
-Because this is an introduction to nanotechnology and the engineering associated with that technology, students groups have to use problem-solving skills in order to identify the correct answers.
-After the initial scavenger hunt, a brief discussion is held in class on advances in nanotechnology.
-Next, students are broken up into teams to research different areas of nanotechnology in order to create their own scavenger hunt game.
+In the form of a competition, groups race to locate symbols that correlate to an answer to a general nanotechnology question.
+Each team receives paper slips with questions; the remaining questions are hidden behind QR codes.
+Groups need to answer eight total questions in the correct order.
+Because this is an intro to nanotechnology and its associated engineering, students need to use problem-solving skills in order to identify the correct answers.
+After the initial scavenger hunt, a brief class discussion explores advances in nanotechnology.
+Next, students work in teams to research different areas of nanotechnology as they create their own scavenger hunt games.

-Critical thinking is a deliberate and cognitive act of reflecting on one’s choices and reasoning in order to determine a solution, and engineers employ critical thinking in many ways.
+Critical thinking is the deliberate and cognitive act of reflecting on one’s choices and reasoning in order to determine a solution, and engineers employ critical thinking in many ways.
 For example, mechanical engineers use critical thinking to design machines.
 Environmental engineers use critical thinking to improve recycling methods.
-Engineers who work with nanoparticles are becoming more and more innovative each year.
-This applies both to the way the engineers develop nanoparticles and also to the potential applications of nanotechnology.
-Students will relate their newfound knowledge to engineering while they are create their own scavenger hunts based off their nanotechnology research.
+Engineers who work with nanoparticles are becoming more innovative, both in the way they develop nanoparticles and in potential nanotechnology applications.
+Students relate their newfound knowledge to engineering while they create their own scavenger hunts based off their nanotechnology research.

-Because this is an introductory activity to nanotechnology, there are no content prerequisites.
+Because this is an introductory activity to nanotechnology, no content pre-requisites exist.
 Students employ critical thinking and problem solving skills during the hunt.
-If necessary, teachers may lead a class discussion on problem solving before starting the activity.
-If students have not used a QR reader before, introduce this technology to the class.
-(See Background section for instructions on how to use QR readers.)
+As necessary, lead a class discussion on problem solving before starting the activity.
+If students have not used QR readers, introduce this technology to the class.
+(See the Background section for instructions on how to use QR readers.)

 After this activity, students should be able to: